ValeriyKr/sfb/README.md

 ---
 Problems:
  * `read` on Solaris can't take floating-point timeout (-t) argument.
    Setting it to 1 second makes game slowly.
-TODO: Find way to fix it.
  * On Linux you have to put `gsed` binary (or link to GNU sed) in $PATH.

    Fixed.